Danilka-Akarawita/MuseMate/README.md

 # MuseMate
 MuseMate is a music studio booking system designed to simplify the process of scheduling and managing practice sessions.
-This software solution provides an easy-to-use interface for both studio owners and musicians to book and manage their practice sessions.